SwimRun Shoes

 Check it out at Amazon HERE!

 But we made some adjustments!
 First of all, we didn’t like the standard laces, so we switched over to triathlon-style elasticated laces.
-Much more convenient to adjust, and more flexible.
+These are much more convenient to adjust, and more flexible.
 I just LOVE elasticated laces, and I have put them into ALL of my running shoes;

-But in the SwimRun shoes they work brilliantly, making the whole upper part of the shoes more flexible and more comfortable over LONG events.
-(5 - 7 hours.)
+But in the trail shoes they work brilliantly, making the whole upper part of the shoes more flexible and more comfortable over LONG events, say 5 to 7 hours.
 Elasticated laces also make the shoes easier and quicker to get on and off.

 Drilling a hole in the yellow sole of a SwimRun Shoe.Drilling some holes in my latest swimrun shoes